AmulyaB7/Ecommerce-Follow-Along/README.md

 Learned how to create a card component.
 Learned how to display those cards on the products page. created home.jsx in pages and product.jsx in controller

+## milestone 9

+**creating a product form**
+configured state management to handle form inputs efficiently.
+Validated user inputs before submission to ensure accurate product data.

+## milestone 10

+**Product Schema**
+Define the structure of product data (e.g., name, description, price, image URL) using Mongoose. -Ensure each field has proper validation (e.g., required fields, correct data types).

+**Endpoint Creation**
+Build a POST endpoint to receive product data.
+Validate and save the product details to MongoDB.

+**Validation**
+Ensures that only valid data is saved in the database, maintaining data integrity and preventing errors.

+## milestone 11
+to write an endpoint that will send data from extract and send data from mongodb. to receive data at frontend -How to display that data dynamically using product card created earlier.

+Wrote an endpoint that will send all products data to frontend In frontend write an function to get all the data Display these data dynamically passing to product card component